yanghao5/sb-converter/README.md

 # sb-converter

-# Action
+## Action

 - `convert`: convert  subscribe format mihomo to sing-box by hand
-- `upgrade`: Check if the template and proxies need updating
+- `update`: Check if the template and proxies need updating